The Junior High courses can be found below organized by content area. Click on each content area to view the list of available courses.

 Students will explore the 6th grade TEKS through primary focal points of proportional relationships, number operations, geometry, measurement, data analysis, and applying addition, subtraction, multiplication, division of decimals, fractions and integers.
 Students will build a foundation of basic understandings in number and quantitative reasoning, patterns, relationships, algebraic thinking, geometry, measurement, statistics and financial literacy.

 This is an advanced math course at a fast-paced, more challenging and rigorous level.
-Students will explore 6th grade TEKS through primary focus points of proportional relationships, number operations, geometry, measurement, data analysis, and applying addition, subtraction, multiplication and division of decimals, fractions and integers.
-Students will also be exposed to 7th grade TEKS as the curriculum is integrated with 6th grade material as much as possible.
+Students will explore all of the 6th grade TEKS through primary focus points of proportional relationships, number operations, geometry, measurement, data analysis, and applying addition, subtraction, multiplication and division of decimals, fractions and integers.
+Students will also be exposed to part of the 7th grade TEKS.
 Students will build a foundation of basic understandings in number and quantitative reasoning, patterns, relationships, algebraic thinking, geometry, measurement, statistics and financial literacy.
 Students must meet criteria to enroll, have strong study skills and be self-motivated.
 Advanced courses are not subject to the district's redo/reteach policy.
+Students will take the Grade 6 STAAR towards the end of this course.

 Students will explore the 7th grade TEKS with a focus on proportional relationships, expressions and equations, probability and statistics, data analysis and financial literacy.
 Students will continue to build a foundation in number operations and quantitative reasoning, patterns, relationships, algebraic thinking, geometry and spatial reasoning, measurement and probability and statistics.

 This is an advanced math class that works at a faster-paced, more challenging and rigorous level.
-It is an in-depth study of introductory skills necessary before taking Algebra I. Concepts include working with equations and inequalities, integers, number theory and rational numbers, as well as, covering the 7th grade math TEKS.
+It is an in-depth study of introductory skills necessary before taking Algebra I. Concepts include working with equations and inequalities, integers, number theory and rational numbers, as well as, covering part of the 7th grade math TEKS and all of the 8th grade math TEKS.
 Percents and geometry will also be explored.
-Mathematical tools will be utilized to develop conceptual understanding to solve problems n mathematics.
+Mathematical tools will be utilized to develop conceptual understanding to solve problems in mathematics.
 Students must meet criteria to enroll, have strong study skills and be self-motivated.
 Advanced courses are not subject to the district's redo/reteach policy.
+Students will take the Grade 8 STAAR towards the end of this course.

 This is an advanced and rigorous high school credit course serving as a prerequisite for completing the higher mathematics strand at Bellville High School, which will include Geometry, Algebra II, Pre-Calculus and Calculus.
 Students will explore real life applications of mathematics concepts, including functional relationships, linear functions, quadratic and non-linear functions, patterns, algebraic thinking and reasoning, measurement and probability and statistics.
 The curriculum and instructional strategies will facilitate critical thinking and problem solving skills.
 Graphing technology (graphing calculators and other math tools) will be utilized to develop conceptual understanding and to solve problems in mathematics.
 Students must meet criteria to enroll, have strong study skills and be self-motivated.
 Advanced courses are not subject to the district's redo/reteach policy.